SparebankenVest/azure-key-vault-to-kubernetes/README.md

 ## Authentication

-By default both the Controller and the Env Injector will use the cluster infrastructure Service Principal to authenticate with Azure Key Vault (cloud config found in `/etc/kubernetes/azure.json`).
-This is the same Service Principal as the Kubernetes cluster use to create VM's, Load Balancers and other cloud infrastructure in Azure.
+By default both the Controller and the Env Injector will use the credentials found in Cloud Config on the host to authenticate with Azure Key Vault.
+This is the same credentials as the Kubernetes cluster use when interacting with Azure to create VM's, Load Balancers and other cloud infrastructure.

-The creators of Azure Key Vault to Kubernetes intended to use Azure Key Vault as a Vault extension to Kubernetes, effectively giving the whole Kubernetes cluster access to Azure Key Vault.
-This also implies there should be a dedicated Azure Key Vault per Kubernetes cluster.
+**Note: if you do not run Kubernetes on Azure, [override default authentication](#override-default-authentication)**

-The cluster infrastructure Service Principal is read from the Node hosting the Pod at `/etc/kubernetes/azure.json`.
-For the Env Injector this means it will try to map this file as a Volume on the Pod.
-If the Pod's Service Account does not have permissions to read from this Volume, an exception will be visible in Events and the Pod will be prevented from bootstrapping.
-If this happens, make sure the Pod has RBAC permissions to read this file or override default credentials to authenticate with Azure Key Vault.
+Cloud Config for Azure is located at `/etc/kubernetes/azure.json`.
+For the Env Injector this means it will try to map this file as a read only Volume on each Pod using env injection.
+By default this should work, but if the Kubernetes cluster have configured [Pod Security Policy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) it might be prevented from reading from host.
+If that is the case, either change the Pod Security Policy to list `/etc/kubernetes/azure.json` under [AllowedHostPaths](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#volumes-and-file-systems) or [override default authentication](#override-default-authentication).

-**Unless the default authentication is not wanted, move to the next section about [Authorization](#authorization)).**

-To override default authentication, read on.
+**For default authentication move to the next section about [Authorization](#authorization).
+To override default authentication, read on.**

 ### Override default authentication

 It is possible to give the Controller and/or the Env Injector specific credentials to authenticate with Azure Key Vault.

-**Note: To avoid exposing Azure Key Vault credentials inside the Kubernetes clusters (as Secrets or env variables), _Managed identities for Azure resources_ is recommended.
-Details is covered under [Installation](#installation).
-For other options see [Authentication options](#authentication-options) below.**

 The authentication requirements for the Key Vault Controller and Env Injector are covered below.

-#### Custom Authentication for Controller
+#### Custom Authentication for the Controller

 The Controller will need Azure Key Vault credentials to get Secrets from Azure Key Vault and store them as Kubernetes Secrets.
 See [Authentication options](#authentication-options) below.

 #### Custom Authentication for Env Injector

-The Env Injector can be configured to authenticate with Azure Key vault in two ways:
+To use custom authentication for the Env Injector, set  `CUSTOM_AUTH` to `true`.

-1) By default each Pod using env variables with the Env Injector pattern must also provide credentials for Azure Key Vault using [Authentication options](#authentication-options) below
+By default each Pod using the Env Injector pattern must provide their own credentials for Azure Key Vault using [Authentication options](#authentication-options) below.

-2) Env Injector can be configured to inject Azure Key Vault credentials to all Pods using the Env Injector pattern

-Option 2 is most convenient, but option 1 allows for better control.
-Which one is right for your organization depends on the size of the Kubernetes cluster, what access rights users of the cluster have, and other factors specific to your organization.

-See [Installation](#installation) for how to setup option 2.
+A more convenient solution is to provide Azure Key Vault credentials to the Env Injector (using [Authentication options](#authentication-options) below) and have it "forward" the credentials to the Pods.
+This is enabled by setting the env var `CUSTOM_AUTH_INJECT` to `true` and the Env Injector will create a Kubernetes Secret containing the credentials and modify the Pod's env section to reference the credentials in the Secret.

-#### Authentication override options
+#### Custom Authentication Options

 The following authentication options are available: